Discover how Main Line Health experts serve Philadelphia by treating a wide range of conditions, including back, neck and oncology-related pain.

 Shoulder arthritis recovery

-At Main Line Health, our orthopaedic team guides you through every step of treatment and recovery.
-Our experts create a personalized care plan to help you get relief shoulder pain and achieve your recovery goals.
+Orthopaedics at Main Line Health offers an orthopaedic care team to guide you through every step of treatment and recovery.
+Our experts create a personalized care plan to help you get relief from shoulder pain and achieve your recovery goals.

-Patients that benefit from nonsurgical treatments can expect to see improvement in pain relief and range of motion in the shoulder within a few months of initial diagnosis.
+Patients who benefit from nonsurgical treatments can expect to see improvement in pain relief and range of motion in the shoulder within a few months of initial diagnosis.

-If your treatment requires a surgical shoulder repair, you will require time to rest and heal.
+If your treatment requires a surgical shoulder repair, you'll require time to rest and heal.
 Your surgeon will prescribe outpatient physical therapy immediately following surgery to help improve mobility and strengthen your shoulder.
-You will also be given exercises to do at home.
+You'll also be given exercises to do at home.
 Compliance with physical therapy is very important to improve shoulder mobility after surgery.